KonuTech/machine-learning-zoomcamp-capstone-02/README.md

 * Dependency and enviroment managemen
     * 2 points: Provided a file with dependencies and used virtual environment.
 README says how to install the dependencies and how to activate the env.
 * Containerization
-    * 2 points: There's code for deployment to cloud or kubernetes cluster (local or remote).
-There's a URL for testing - or video/screenshot of testing it.
+    * 2 points: The application is containerized and the README describes how to build a contained and how to run it
 * Cloud deployment
-    * 0 points: No deployment to the cloud
+    * 2 points: There's code for deployment to cloud or kubernetes cluster (local or remote).
+There's a URL for testing - or video/screenshot of testing it